Intervention Thresholds

 • Action:

-Level 2 (Moderate) Trap number over 1000
+Level 2 (Moderate) Trap Number Over 1000

 • Surveillance:

-• Increase in biting adult mosquito activity
+• Increase in biting activity from adult mosquitoes.

 • Action: